Ecevangelista/ML-422/README.md

-# ML-422
 # Exploratory Data Analysis: Ames Housing Data

-Exploratory Data Analysis (EDA) was performed on the Ames Housing data set to explore and prepare data to predict housing prices for residential homes in Ames, Iowa.
+Exploratory Data Analysis (EDA) was performed on the Ames Housing train data set to explore and prepare data to predict housing prices for residential homes in Ames, Iowa.
 EDA includes:
 * Descriptive statistics and visualizations to help understand the marginal distribution of the dependent variable SalePrice
 * Investigation of missing data and outliers